list of 10 ways to do not handle feedback well and improve emotional maturity

 On the other hand, in “Use Negative Comments & Criticism to Help You Grow Emotionally,” I talk about why it’s tough for us to handle criticism and offer ways to handle it better.
 Here, I encourage readers to confront their past hurts and use criticism as a chance to become better versions of themselves.

 This article is different, as we will focus on the reasons why we struggle with receiving comments from others and how to improve our emotional intelligence.
-This is important because you cannot improve any relationship until you learn how to keep your own emotions in check.
-First, let’s define emotional intelligence.
+This is important because you cannot handle criticism as a leader until you learn how to keep your own emotions in check.
+First, let’s define emotional maturity.

 man wearing sunglasses talking with a woman